3.1 Understanding Object-Oriented Programming

 Here a new fraction is instantiated with the original instance numerator and denominator being squared.
 This alternate squared method, ensures a fraction instance is returned.

 When the message #squared is sent to a number, different methods are executed depending on if the number is a fraction or another kind of number.
-Polymorphism means that the Class of each instance decides how it will repond to a particular message.
+Polymorphism means that the Class of each instance decides how it will respond to a particular message.
 Here, the Fraction class is overriding the squared method, defined above in the class hierarchy.
 If a method is not overridden, an inherited method is invoked to respond to the message.

 Still in the Number hierarchy, let’s examine another example of polymorphism with the #abs message: